bablokb/jasper-install/Readme.md

 The last command is only necessary if you want to start the service at once.
 Otherwise, it is automatically started at boot-time.

+The configuration file for the service is in `$PREFIX/lib/jasper/profile.yml`.